royruddle/tutorials-and-talks/README.md

   - 30th September 2025, Leeds Data Science Meetup/Digital Festival, Leeds, UK (in-person).
   - 29th January 2026, North East Data Scientsts Meetup, Newcastle, UK (in-person).
 [Slides](https://github.com/royruddle/tutorials-and-talks/blob/main/data_quality_talks/how_should_I_investigate_data-2026a_2x2.pdf).

+Next date:
+- April/May/June in Nottingham, Manchester, Glasgow, York and Newcastle (details soon!)

 ## Training workshop: Data quality

 In this 1-day interactive course you will learn the why, what, when and how of investigating data quality.
 You will put your knowledge into practice in a series of challenges that cover tabular, spatial and longitudinal data.
-The workshop follows the [six-step data quality workflow](https://doi.org/10.5518/1481), using [vizdataquality](https://pypi.org/project/vizdataquality/) and other software to provide solutions to the challenges.
+The workshop follows the [6-step Data Quality Method](https://github.com/royruddle/6-step-data-quality-method), using [vizdataquality](https://pypi.org/project/vizdataquality/) and other software to provide solutions to the challenges.
 The workshop objectives are:
 -	To understand the range of tasks you need to perform to investigate data quality
 -	To learn about computational and visualization techniques you can use
 -	To gain experience of an efficient and rigorous workflow